Brooks Sports: 2000s: Jim Weber, Berkshire Hathaway, BioMoGo

 In 2001, Jim Weber, a former Brooks board member, was named president and CEO of the company.
 At the time, the company's market share was low, and bankruptcy had again become a concern.
 Weber cut lower-priced footwear from the Brooks product line, added an on-site lab and staff engineers, and focused the company on technical-performance running shoes.
 As the brand was rebuilt, its annual revenue fell to $20 million.
 Three years later, it was $69 million.

 Brooks was acquired by Russell Athletic in 2004.
-In 2006, Russell was purchased by Fruit of the Loom and Brooks became a subsidiary of Fruit of the Loom's parent company, Berkshire Hathaway.
-It became an independent subsidiary of Berkshire Hathaway in 2011.
+Two years later, Russell Athletic was purchased by Fruit of the Loom, and Brooks became a subsidiary of Fruit of the Loom's parent company, Berkshire Hathaway.
+Brooks became an independent subsidiary of Berkshire Hathaway in 2011.

 In the mid-2000s, Brooks introduced High Performance Green Rubber, a material it developed for outsoles that used sand rather than petroleum.
 It subsequently developed BioMoGo, a biodegradable mid-sole for running shoes.
-Brooks estimated that it would cut more than 30 million pounds of landfill waste over a 20-year period.
-The BioMoGo technology was open source.
+Brooks made the technology open source and estimated that it would cut more than 30 million pounds of landfill waste over a 20-year period.

+Brooks introduced the Ghost running shoe in 2008.
+The Ghost has since become one of the best-selling shoe lines in the running world.